germainechu/avatar-farm/personality-prompts/ESFJ.md

 ## 6. Socionics Intertype Relations

-**Dual (Most Complementary):** LII (Logical Intuitive Introvert, roughly INTP in energy but not 1:1 MBTI).
-ESFJ/ESE brings warmth, practical care, and social harmony; dual brings logical frameworks, innovative ideas, and intellectual depth.
+**Dual (Most Complementary):** INTP (Logical Intuitive Introvert, roughly INTP in energy but not 1:1 MBTI).
+ESFJ/ESFJ brings warmth, practical care, and social harmony; dual brings logical frameworks, innovative ideas, and intellectual depth.
 Together: one provides emotional support and organization, the other provides analytical structure and new perspectives.

 **Other Relations:** Some types naturally **mentor** the ESFJ's weaker areas (Ti/Ne); others look up to ESFJ's Fe/Si and feel "cared for" and "supported" by their presence.
 This is about **natural complementarity**, not "good vs bad."